Culture: The Flavors of Philadelphia Life

 Ms. Lewis is an asset to our town.

-Spoken messages at an unprogrammed meeting, like ring tones of a carillon, are followed by persisting vibrations of varying intensity.
-Care must be taken, no matter how pure the next message may be, to preserve harmony with the ring decay of the tone it follows.
-Not too soon, or too unrelated.
+Spoken messages at an unprogrammed meeting, like ringtones of a carillon, are followed by persisting vibrations of varying intensity.
+Care must be taken, no matter how pure the next message may be, to preserve harmony with the ring decay of the tone it has just followed.
+Not too soon, not too unrelated.

 The Mississippi River runs over a fifty-foot ledge in the city of Minneapolis, its waterfalls providing power to mill flour, but definitively ending northward navigation on the river.
 In the eddies and side streams around the rapids, great swarms of Canada geese paddle about, quacking, right in the center of the city.
 A church with a carillon of shiny bells stands on the bank above this scene, its many bells ringing at once in clashing sounds quite evocative of the gaggles of geese on the river below.
 Likely, the effect is intentional, although at first encounter it strikes many as dissonance.
 Acknowledged to be artistic, it is still not music.
 But others think it is.

 At the far opposite end of the Mississippi, in New Orleans, jazz was born.
 A group of musicians plays together in an aimless way, until one soloist strikes up a melody, with variations.
 In time, another musician and then still another, take up the melody, playing different variations on different instruments.
 Sometimes the whole group joins together in a minor patch of a symphony.
 In time, one musician wanders off on another theme, or the whole group seems to agree on when to stop.